 Step 3: Then select Edit on the menu bar, choose to Transform, then Wrap.

-Step 4: A grid will then appear where you can choose options you can use to manipulate the text.
-In the options bar, you will see Wrap, click the dropdown and choose ‘arc'.
+Step 4: A grid will then appear to choose options you can use to manipulate the text.
+In the options bar, you will see Wrap, click the dropdown and choose ‘arc.'

 Step 5: You can edit the curve anywhere you want using the grid.
 Also, ensure you save the changes.